liquidnya/pronouns-chat/README.md

 ## How do I use this?

+### StreamElements

+To use this in StreamElements click this link to add this custom chat widget as an overlay to your overlays: <https://streamelements.com/dashboard/overlays/share/64b019dc1e43e1975d208c5e>

+To customize the widget click on the chat widget and then open `Settings` on the left.

+There is a feature to replace or hide emotes as well, for details see the [CHANGELOG.md](CHANGELOG.md) and click on the widget and then `Settings` -> `OPEN EDITOR` -> `JS`.

+### Streamlabs

 1. Go to your `Streamlabs Dashboard` then to `All Widgets` and then to the [`Chat Box`](https://streamlabs.com/dashboard#/chatbox).
 2. Set `Enable Custom HTML/CSS` to `Enabled`.
 3. Click on the `HTML` tab and put the contents of the file [`streamlabs/custom.html`](streamlabs/custom.html) into the textbox overriding what was in there before.